Stella4life/PHS-Inventory/README.md

 The process begins in the physician office, where the patient’s screening needs are reviewed.
 If the patient is due for a preventive screening, the provider orders or refers the patient for the appropriate test.
 The order is then sent to the correct collection hub, such as a laboratory, radiology center, endoscopy suite, or eye care center.

 Once the screening is performed, the completed result is reviewed.
 If follow-up is needed, the patient may return for additional screening or evaluation.
 If the screening is completed and valid, the result is sent to the Preventive Health Screening Inventory database.
 The database stores the result, updates the patient’s compliance status, and generates reports that can be used for HEDIS and CMS Star Ratings quality improvement activities.

+## Sample Data

+The program includes fictitious patient screening records for demonstration purposes only.
+These records do not represent real patients.

+The sample data includes completed screenings such as mammograms, Pap smears, colonoscopies, FIT tests, Cologuard tests, blood pressure screenings, comprehensive lab panels, A1C labs, and diabetic retinal exams.
+Each sample record is assigned a compliance status of **Compliant** because the database is designed to store completed screening results only.

 ## Preventive Screenings Included